PatCH0816/caption-driven-xai/doc/source/50_standalone_model.md

 ## Performance
 <!-- accuracy on train/validation (good) and test (biased) -->
-A working explainable artificial intelligence (XAI) method should be able to reveal problematic models.
+A working explainable artificial intelligence (XAI) method should be able to identify problematic models.
 A ResNet-50 model is used to create such a biased standalone model.
 A ResNet-50 model offers a good tradeoff between its performance on a large number of tasks and its complexity.
 Additionally, a ResNet-50 model is more interpretable than its predecessors, as described in \*@sec:network-dissection.

 Using a pre-trained ResNet-50 model accelerates the training progress.
 The model in use is pre-trained on the ImageNet dataset (ILSVRC 2012) with 1000 classes, ~1.2 Mio training images and 50 thousand validation images. [@imagenet] The process of replacing and training the final classification layers is called transfer learning.
 The hyperparameters used are shown in \*@tbl:biased_standalone_hyperparam_table.